goldbergyoni/nodebestpractices/README.md

 <br/><br/>

 ## ![✔] 5.8.
-Discover errors and downtime using APM products
+Discover the unknowns using APM products

-**TL;DR:** Application monitoring and performance products (a.k.a.
-APM) proactively gauge codebase and API so they can auto-magically go beyond traditional monitoring and measure the overall user-experience across services and tiers.
-For example, some APM products can highlight a transaction that loads too slow on the end-user's side while suggesting the root cause
+**TL;DR:** Consider adding another safety layer to the production stack - APM.
+While the majority of symptoms and causes can be detected using traditional monitoring techniques, in a distributed system there is more than meets the eye.
+Application monitoring and performance products (a.k.a.
+APM) can auto-magically go beyond traditional monitoring and provide additional layer of discovery and developer-experience.
+For example, some APM products can highlight a transaction that loads too slow on the **end-user's side** while suggesting the root cause.
+APMs also provide more context for developers who try to troubleshoot a log error by showing what was the server busy with when the error occurred.
+To name a few example

 **Otherwise:** You might spend great effort on measuring API performance and downtimes, probably you’ll never be aware which is your slowest code parts under real-world scenario and how these affect the UX